 Adaptive Clothing for Disabled

-Having a disability doesn’t have to be an issue when it comes to clothing.
+Having a disability doesn’t have to be an issue regarding clothing.
 Fortunately, with adaptive clothing, dressing is a lot easier for adults with disabilities, no matter what that disability is.

-Adaptive clothing is designed for all kinds of disabilities as well as those in hospitals that have undergone surgery recently and now find dressing painful.
+Adaptive clothing is designed for all kinds of disabilities and those in hospitals that have recently undergone surgery and now find dressing painful.

 Read my guide to adaptive clothing for disabled adults here.